sindresorhus/get-stream/readme.md

 Type: `number`<br>
 Default: `Infinity`

 Maximum length of the returned string.
-If it exceeds this value before the stream ends, the promise will be rejected.
+If it exceeds this value before the stream ends, the promise will be rejected with a `getStream.MaxBufferError` error.

 ### getStream.buffer(stream, [options])